Selecting Landscape Plants: Broad-leaved Evergreens

 Fosters holly (Ilex x fosteri)

-Narrow evergreen leaves and a dense branching habit makes this an excellent specimen or accent plant when sheared.
+Narrow evergreen leaves and a dense branching habit makes fosters holly an excellent specimen or accent plant when sheared.
 It may be used unsheared in screen plantings but becomes more loose and open.
 It is heavily berried and does not need a male plant nearby to produce fruit.

 Meserve hybrid hollies (Ilex x meserveaea)